Ivoah/Calculator/README.md

 # Calculator
-Simple calculator program written Java for a college course
+Simple calculator program written in Java for a college course